danielscholl-osdu/legal/provider/legal-azure/README.md

 # Note: this assumes that the environment variables for running the service as outlined
 #       above are already exported in your environment.
 $ java -jar $(find provider/legal-azure/target/ -name '*-spring-boot.jar')

+# Alternately you can run using the Mavan Task
+$ mvn spring-boot:run
 ```

 ### Test the application